intelligentplant/py-app-store-api/README.md

 ### Authorization Code Grant Flow (Web and Native Apps)

+You can find an example of the authorization code grant flow for a django web app here: [https://github.com/intelligentplant/py-django-example](https://github.com/intelligentplant/py-django-example)

 For the authorization grant flow you will need to set a redirect URL in your app registration.
 The example scripts use `http://localhost:8080/auth`.

 These authorization code grant flow examples are minimal proof of concepts.
 They should not be the basis of a production app since they have no user session management, there is a single globally logged in user.